Timothy Jacob Jensen: Other work

-In 1996 Timothy Jacob Jensen served as an advisor to the Cultural Affairs Committee of the Danish government, and in 1997, he was listed in Who's Who.
+In 1996 Jensen was an advisor to the Cultural Affairs Committee of the Danish government, and in 1997, he was listed in Who's Who.
 He was appointed as Master of the DeTao Masters Academy in Beijing in 2011.
 He was later appointed as Honorary professor at the Shanghai Institute of Visual Art (SIVA), China.
 Jensen was subsequently awarded the title of High-level Expert by the China Industrial Design Association (CIDA).
 He currently also serves as a lecturer at universities, companies, and other institutions.
 Timothy Jacob Jensen was appointed by the iF International Forum Design to be jury member of iF design Award 2019 in the "Discipline Product" category.

 In 2017 Jensen was named Designer of the Year in China, and in 2019 he was selected as jury member for the iF Product Design Award.
 Jensen is considered the most awarded Danish designer, heading the most award-winning design family in the world.

-In 2024, he served as a Global Elite Jury member at Shanghai Design 100+62.
+In 2024, he was a Global Elite Jury member at Shanghai Design 100+62.
 Jensen is considered the most awarded Danish designer, heading the most award-winning design family in the world.

 Design Style

-Timothy Jacob Jensen developed his father's design works, which involved the merging of the International style (architecture) and MAYA.
+Jensen developed his father's design works, which involved the merging of the International style (architecture) and MAYA.
 Jensen turned his father's two-dimensional graphic works into three-dimensional designs, applying this to multiple major brands including Gaggenau, Vertu, Steinway Lyngdorf (Steinway & Sons), and JACOB JENSEN.
 Jensen's maxim is "Form follows feeling."
 Works by the Jensen family are known to have played a notable role in European design.
 Jensen's maxim is "Form follows feeling."
 Works by the Jensen family are known to have played a notable role in European design.
 The MAYA approach, initiated by Raymond Loewy, involved integrating new design elements with familiar features.
 Jacob Jensen evolved MAYA to create innovative yet recognizable archetypes.
 Jacob Jensen employed the MAYA approach through his minimalist and functional designs for Bang & Olufsen and later his own studio, with designs such as the Beogram turntables, which fused advanced technology and intuitive use.
 Jensen continued his father's approach by integrating contemporary technology and design with simplicity and practicality.